mmkuang/grayclhn.github.io/671/index.md

   semester and to send messages to your team.
 But all of the course material will be put on this webpage.

+Grade weights for 2015 were negotiated to be:

+* Individual scores: 20%
+  * iRAT: 70%
+  * Final exam: 30%
+* Team scores: 60%
+* Peer evaluations: 20%

 [Blackboard Learn]: https://bb.its.iastate.edu
 [leddy]: http://mleddy.blogspot.com/2005/01/how-to-e-mail-professor.html